io-alt-f/altf/content/posts/how-we-built-this-site.md

 Our workflow:

-- Commit content to a git dev branch.
+- Commit content to a git `dev` branch.
-- Merge to main branch when complete.
+- Merge to `main` branch when complete.
 - Push to Github.
-- Netlify auto detects new changes on master and deploys.
+- Netlify auto detects new changes on `main` and deploys the site.

 It couldn't be more simple!